-There are two main accommodation possibilities
+There are two main accommodation possibilities for members (mainly)

 1. LEADBEATER CHAMBERS (LBC), Western style accommodation, 2 beds, bathroom with hot water, small pantry.

 2. BHOJANASALA, Indian style accommodation, very basic amenities.